my professional journey

 I am researching migration politics from a comparative perspective, with a particular focus on the role of political regimes in immigration policymaking.
 My work seeks to advance migration policy theory and to connect it with broader social science research on modern statehood and political change, particularly dynamics of democratization and autocratization.
 Hereby, I hope to contribute to the wider academic effort of bridging theorizations of socio-political processes in the ‘Global South’ and the ‘Global North’.

-check out my new book!
+check out my book!

 “The Politics of Immigration beyond Liberal States is a ground-breaking book.
 It should be important reading, not only for migration and North Africa scholars but also for all of those in IR and comparative politics who have realized that international migration has become one of the most prominent fault lines in global North-South politics and, at the same time, increasingly, the clearest area of practical convergence between liberal democracies and autocracies.”